hiblaphp/event-loop/README.md

 ### Running requests concurrently

 All requests registered before the loop ticks are admitted into `curl_multi` together and processed concurrently.
-There is no special API needed — just register multiple requests and they will run in parallel:
+There is no special API needed; just register multiple requests and they will run in parallel:
 ```php
 Loop::addCurlRequest('https://api.example.com/users', [], fn(...$args) => handleUsers(...$args));